max-romagnoli/max-romagnoli/README.md

 Always proud of my classical education, I strive to create **art** and **new worlds** through computers.
 #
 💡 Current Projects
-* Working for Propylon Ireland on the frontend of a [full-stack application](https://github.com/MaxCunningham19/legal_spellcheck) that provides legal spell check through cognitive services APIs.
+* Working on the frontend of a [full-stack application](https://github.com/MaxCunningham19/legal_spellcheck) that provides legal spell check through cognitive services APIs.
+This is a school project in collaboration with Propylon Ireland.
 * Writing a book-essay on a *new methodology* for human sciences.
 Stay tuned!
 * Co-founder of **Quaestio** a magazine publishing and reviewing philosophical papers.
 #